PRITAM31-s/projrct1/README.md

 # project
-This file is created from local host
+This file is created from local host.